Last Updated on August 7, 2023

 The next two galleries, six and seven, depict the sinking of the liner and the aftermath of it as news of the tragedy spread around the world.
 From our present-day perch in a high-tech world of TV and Internet, it was also fascinating to watch news of the disaster slowly unfold day-by-day on front pages around the world.

 For me, though, one of the most interesting galleries was gallery eight.
 In addition to the exhibits on the walls that showed the many movies and books that proliferated from the tragedy, there were touchscreen computers that presented many of the myths and legends of the great liner, and separated fact from fiction.
 Much that I read surprised me.

 The exhibit draws to an end in gallery nine as you take a journey to the bottom of the North Atlantic with Dr. Robert Ballard who discovered the Titanic in 1985.
 It’s a most interesting exhibit since it has exclusive footage never seen elsewhere.

-But what lures many people after their tour through the galleries is the Titanic Store.
+Not surprisingly, the Titanic Store lures many people after their tour through the galleries.
 It’s likely one of the busiest museum shops in all of Europe, if not the world.

 If you go:

 Titanic Quarter Limited